 Past audits

-The 2019 Audit
+The 2022 UK Parkinson's Audit

 The previous Audit took place in 2019.
 There was no Audit in 2021, to give services more time to adjust due to the coronavirus (COVID-19) pandemic.

-See the 2019 Audit findings in the Audit reports and priority areas for improvement on this page.
+2019 Audit priority areas for improvement

 Visual displays of 2019 Audit data by audit question, clinical speciality, and geographically by Parkinson's UK Excellence Network regions can be viewed in the UK Parkinson's Audit data dashboards.